frdslintang/frdslintang/README.md

 - 🌱 I’m currently learning **Mobile Dev, Web Development**

-- 👨‍💻 All of my projects are available at [https://lintangfirdaus2853.wixsite.com/lintang-firdaus](https://lintangfirdaus2853.wixsite.com/lintang-firdaus)

 - 💬 Ask me about **Tech**

 - 📫 How to reach me **lintangfirdaus2853@gmail.com**